Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Analysis

+\begin{theorem} In a system where (1) the reputation type used satisfies Properties~1 and 2, and (2) all rational workers are covered, having at least one altruist or rational worker is a necessary and sufficient condition to guarantee eventual correctness.
+That is, from any initial state, to eventually reach a closed \trfl set $S$ where the master audits with probability $p_\VRF^{min}$. \end{theorem}

-Observe that if there is no knowledge on the distribution of the workers among the three types (altruistic, malicious and rationals), the only strategy to make sure eventual correctness is achieved, if possible, is to cover all workers.
-Of course, if all workers are malicious there is no possibility of reaching eventual convergence.
-[1] {{\textit{\textbf{\myboldmath #1}}}} [1] {{\textit{\textbf{\myboldmath #1\/}}}}
+If there is no knowledge on the distribution of the workers among the three types (altruistic, malicious and rationals), the only strategy to make sure eventual correctness is achieved, if possible, is to cover all workers.
+Of course, if {\em all} workers are malicious there is no possibility of reaching eventual correctness.